 After a very successful career as an actor and stand up comedian, starring in dozens of sitcoms and national commercials, Richie became one of Hollywood’s top acting coaches.
 Working with the famous, infamous and soon to be famous, Richie quickly became the go-to guy for comedy which taught him to be a true actor’s director.

-Richie won the WGA award for “outstanding achievement in writing original new media” for Aim High, a show about a high school aged hit-man, which was produced by Warner Premiere and McG.
-He also executive produced, co-wrote and co-created Aim High, which is the first Facebook series from a Hollywood studio.
-In addition, Richie was awarded the “Digital Luminary Award” at the 2012 NATPE convention for Aim High.
-Richie has also written pilots for CBS, Fox and Spike and collaborated with producers such as Greg Daniels and The Tannenbaums.
+Richie won the Writer’s Guild award for “outstanding achievement in writing original new media” for Aim High, a show about a high school aged hit-man, which was produced by Warner Premiere and McG.
+He also executive produced, co-wrote and co-created Aim High, which was the first Facebook series from a Hollywood studio.
+In addition, Richie was awarded the “Digital Luminary Award” at the NATPE convention for Aim High.
+Richie has also written pilots for CBS, Fox and NBC, collaborating with producers such as Greg Danielsand The Tannenbaums.

 Currently, Richie is writing, directing and starring in the pilot, Throuple, for NBC and is also attached to direct the feature Partners, starring Mark Wahlberg, for New Line Cinema.